Roadmap for Crypto Asset Service Providers (“CASPs”)

 When requesting a meeting, please answer as many of the questions listed in the attached Excel spreadsheet as possible and submit it together with all relevant documents.

-Questionnaire for initial preliminary meeting (Format: xlsx, Size: 25,5 KB, Language: English)
+Questionnaire for preliminary meeting (Format: xlsx, Size: 25,5 KB, Language: English)

 Answers to legal questions regarding MiCAR